 From India, Panipat

-A broad answer, 'depends on the management of the firm'!
-A short answer, weren't the assignment discussed with your friends?
-Ideally, during a merger, de-merger, or a JV, the assignment offers a view to the length of employment with the firm.
-What were your friends hired for and who were they reporting to?
+A broad answer: "It depends on the management of the firm!"
+A short answer: weren't the assignments discussed with your friends?
+Ideally, during a merger, de-merger, or a joint venture, the assignment offers a view of the length of employment with the firm.
+What were your friends hired for, and who were they reporting to?
 Looking forward to hearing from you.

 From India, Mumbai